Mission Statement:

 The Nobel Peace Laureate Project is a grass roots organization in Eugene, Oregon, with the goals of inspiring future peacemakers by honoring American winners of the Nobel Peace Prize and increasing the knowledge Americans have of their own internationally recognized peacemakers.

-To honor the 22 Americans who have won the Nobel Peace Prize, efforts are underway to erect a Peace Park with plaques and information about the winners and to provide a space for quiet contemplation.
+To honor the 24 Americans who have won the Nobel Peace Prize and to augment and enhance the educational experience, efforts are underway to erect a Peace Park with plaques and information about the winners and to provide a space for quiet contemplation.
+Go to Peace Park section for more information.

 For more information contact: